FAMILY MOTOR COACH ASSOCIATION

-2. AREA/SCOPE: This Chapter shall be authorized to function in the South Central Area with a mutual interest in and/or location of in Kansas.
+2. AREA/SCOPE: This chapter shall be authorized to function in the South Central Area with a mutual interest in Kansas.

-1. ELIGIBILITY: To be eligible for and to maintain membership in the Chapter, a person must own at least one-third (1/3) of an FMCA-approved coach, be in good standing with FMCA, and meet the dues requirement and provisions set forth in The Bylaws of this Chapter.
+1. ELIGIBILITY: To be eligible for and to maintain membership in the Chapter, a person must be in good standing with the FMCA, and meet the dues requirement and provisions set forth in the Bylaws of this chapter.

 A. The term “Family Unit,” is defined as a person; his or her spouse, or partner; dependents of each, regardless of age; non-dependent grandchildren and great-grandchildren aged 18 and under.

 B. The term “Membership,” is defined as either a family unit or an individual or individuals owning a Qualifying Motor Coach who share a membership number.

 C. The term “Member,” is defined as each adult who, jointly or individually, constitutes a membership.
 The voting rights of each member are defined in the description of each category contained in Article III (3) of the FMCA Bylaws.

 D. A member must own a qualifying motor coach (motorhome) or at least 1/3 interest in a qualifying motor coach (motorhome) in order to vote or hold office in this chapter.

 E. The term “Qualifying Motor Coach,” is defined as a self-propelled, completely self-contained vehicle that contains all the conveniences of a home, including cooking, sleeping, and permanent sanitary facilities, and in which the driver’s area is directly accessible in a walking position from the living quarters.
 The terms motor coach and motor home may be used interchangeably.

 2. DUES AND FEES